UduakN/UduakN/README.md

 - 👋 Hi, my name is Uduak

 - 👋 I'm a Data and Business Analyst

 - 👀 I’m interested in Data, Sales and Business Analystics

-- 🌱 I currently use SQL, MS Excel, Python, PowerBI for analysis and visualization
+- 🌱 I currently use SQL, MS Excel, Python, PowerBI for data query, analysis and visualization

 - 🌱 I am also proficient in CRM tools like hubspot and salesforce

 - 🌱 I play chess and watch comedy skits for relaxation

 - 💞️ I am available for Data Analyst, Business and other relatable analyst roles.
 Kindly reach me via udohuduak16@yahoo.com

 - 📫 How to reach me : Linkedin:https://www.linkedin.com/in/uduak-njoku

 <!---